New to fostercare?

 - Participation in a 12 week fostering changes programme – a bespoke training course designed to deliver practical parenting support

 - A programme of activities for carers and children, including birth children

 - Free membership of Fostering Network

 Learning and development

 When you decide to foster, training is a compulsory element of your commitment to the role.

-At Family Fostering Partners we aim to provide the opportunity for our foster carers not only to achieve the minimum necessary standards to become an effective foster carer, but also to provide them with the opportunity to obtain more specialist skills.
+At Family Fostering Partners we aim to provide the opportunity for our foster parents not only to achieve the minimum necessary standards to become an effective foster parent, but also to provide them with the opportunity to obtain more specialist skills.
 Our range of training courses are delivered in an engaging and user-friendly manner, so if you are put off by the thought of learning and development – don’t be.

 With knowledge comes confidence.
-Whilst the idea of fostering a vulnerable child may at first seem daunting, with the right training and support foster carers are amazed at what can be achieved.
+Whilst the idea of fostering a vulnerable child may at first seem daunting, with the right training and support foster parents are amazed at what can be achieved.
 A large part of the fostering task is about learning – learning new skills, learning how and when to apply them and learning about the child.
 If you don’t have the willingness or a desire to learn then perhaps fostering is not for you.

 The children and young people entrusted to us deserve the best care possible, and our objective is to ensure our carers are in the position to provide them with that care, whatever the individual needs of the child or young person.